adammurdoch/model-experiments/declaring-software-type.md

 **Pattern 2a**

-Use a nested template that defines Java as both the implementation and target for a software component:
+Use a nested template that defines Java as both the implementation and target for the software component it is attached to:

 ```kotlin